oceanprotocol/ocean.py/READMEs/simple-remote.md

 Since we're using Rinkeby, you need two Rinkeby accounts TEST1 and TEST2, each with Rinkeby ETH.
 We'll do it via Python.

-Open a new bash console and run Python:
+Open a new bash console; this will be your working console.

+In your working console, run Python:
 ```console
 python